 BROOKSVILLE

-Fort DeSoto, a military fort established about 1840 to give protection to settlers from Native Americans, was located at the northeastern edge of present day Brooksville on Croom Road about one-half mile east of U.S. Highway 41.
-Fort DeSoto was also a trading post and a regular stop on the Concord Stage Coach Line which ran from Palatka to Tampa.
+Fort DeSoto, a military fort established about 1840 to protect settlers from the Seminoles, was located at the northeastern edge of present day Brooksville on Croom Road about one-half mile east of U.S. Highway 41.
+Fort DeSoto was also a trading post a regular stop on the Concord Stage Coach Line which ran from Palatka to Tampa, and later the Hart Florida Stage Line.

-The fort was built on top of a heavy bed of limestone, a fact which they were unaware of at the time, and this made it exceedingly difficult to obtain water, thus causing this location to be abandoned as a community site.
-As a result, in the early 1840s the population shifted about three miles to the south where a settlement first formed by the Hope and Saxon families became known as Pierceville.
-About this time, another community about two miles northwest of Pierceville, named Melendez, was formed.
+The fort was built on top of a heavy bed of limestone, a fact which they were unaware.
+This made it exceedingly difficult to obtain water, thus causing this location to be abandoned as a community site in the early 1840s.
+The population shifted about three miles south where a settlement first formed by the Hope and Saxon families became known as Pierceville.
+About this same time, another community named Melendez formed about two miles northwest of Pierceville.

-In 1856 the county seat of Hernando County became the newly named town of Brooksville.
+The county seat of Hernando County became in 1856, the newly named town of Brooksville.
 The name was chosen to honor Preston Brooks.
 Brooks, a congressman who nearly caned abolitionist Senator Charles Sumner to death in 1856 on the floor of the Senate after Sumner gave a speech which disparaged Brooks’ uncle, Senator Andrew Butler.
-The Pierceville post office was not renamed Brooksville until 1871.
+The Pierceville post office was not renamed Brooksville until 1871 with Henry Rowntree as the first postmaster.

-The City of Brooksville was settled by four pioneer families: the Howell family which settled the northern part of town; the Jon L. Mays family which settled the eastern part of town; the Hale family on the west; and the Parsons family on the south.
+The City of Brooksville was settled by four pioneer families: the Howells which settled the northern part of town; the Jon L. Mays which settled the eastern part of town; the Hales on the west; and the Parsons on the south.
 The city was incorporated on October 13, 1880.

 Source: Wikipedia